Jaseci-Labs/jaseci/docs/docs/canonicai/chapter7.md

 if (interactive): std.out(response);
 else: yield report response;
 ```
 In the ``main.jac`` file you see that yield is being implemented.
 Let's explain this bit of code.
 If interactive is true everytime you send a query it will print the response to terminal and if it's false it would temporarily suspend the walker and report to the user the response for the query.
-A mini terminal below will show you an example of what you would see.
+Below you will see an example.

 ```
 > I would like to test drive?
 To set you up with a test drive, we will need your name and address.
 ```
-When interactive is true
+When interactive is true (this is in the terminal).
+If you exited out and return to the program it will lose context and will restart from the beginning.

 ```
->  I would like to test drive?
+I would like to test drive?

 {
   "success": true,
   "report": [